Martin-Gleiss/smartvisu/readme.txt

     3. Set the "config_driver" to your backend-environment
         - linknx: for linxknx and eibd environment
-		- smarthome.py for smarthome environment
+		- smarthome.py for SmartHome.py environment
 		- eibd for direct access
         - offline: only for testing, all GADs will be stored in a textfile ("temp/offline_YOURPROJECT.var")